5 very Finnish ways to battle the winter blues

 The Finnish method

 None of these habits require significant effort or expense.
 Most of them are simple.
-The Finnish approach to winter isn't about overcoming the season, it's about meeting it on reasonable terms, equipped with the right tools and realistic expectations.
-The sauna, the cold water, the walk in the dark, the candles, the deliberate cosy.
-Small things, repeated.
-That's the whole system.
+The Finnish approach to winter is not about overcoming the season, it is about meeting it on reasonable terms, equipped with the right tools and realistic expectations.
+It comes down to the sauna, the cold water, the walk in the dark, the candles and the deliberate cosy, small things repeated until they hold.
+That is the whole system.